Fit multiclass models for support vector machines or other classifiers

 For all distinct column vectors u and v, u ≠ v and u ≠ -v.

-All rows vectors are unique.
+All row vectors are unique.

-You can move vertically from 1 to -1 or -1 to 1.
+Move vertically from 1 to –1 or –1 to 1.

-You can move horizontally from a nonzero element to another nonzero element.
+Move horizontally from a nonzero element to another nonzero element.

-You can use a column of the matrix for a vertical move only once.
+Use a column of the matrix for a vertical move only once.

 If it is not possible to move from row i to row j using these rules, then classes i and j cannot be separated by the design.
 For example, in the coding design